Featured Image

 The idea of “quid pro quo harassment” being a prophecy is not a typical or legal concept.
 The term “prophecy” implies predicting or foretelling the future, which is unrelated to the specific legal framework of quid pro quo harassment.
-The phrase may have been used metaphorically somewhere to emphasize how prevalent such harassment can become in environments where power dynamics are unchecked, but legally, it remains a workplace misconduct issue, not a prediction of future events.
+Quid pro quo harassment legally remains a misconduct issue, not a prediction of future events.

 “Quid pro quo harassment” is a form of sexual harassment that occurs when job benefits—like promotions, raises, or favorable assignments—are conditioned on an employee submitting to unwelcome sexual advances.
 For instance, if a manager suggests that an employee will be promoted only if they engage in a sexual relationship, this is a clear example of quid pro quo harassment.